raystack/frontier/README.md

 [![Version](https://img.shields.io/github/v/release/odpf/shield?logo=semantic-release)](Version)
 [![Coverage Status](https://coveralls.io/repos/github/odpf/shield/badge.svg?branch=main)](https://coveralls.io/github/odpf/shield?branch=main)

-Shield is a cloud native role-based authorization aware reverse-proxy service.
+Shield is a cloud native role-based authorization aware server and reverse-proxy system.
 With Shield, you can assign roles to users or groups of users to configure policies that determine whether a particular user has the ability to perform a certain action on a given resource.

 <p align="center"><img src="./docs/assets/overview.svg" /></p>

 ## Key Features

 Discover why users choose Shield as their authorization proxy

 - **Policy Management**: Policies help you assign various roles to users/groups that determine their access to various resources